 HOW MUCH FUNDING CAN MY STARTUP GET?

 Well-qualified companies can get up to $4 million.
 Many of our clients raise multiple rounds through Lighter Capital!

 Apply online in under 5 minutes to see how much you could be approved for.

 CAN I STILL RAISE EQUITY ROUNDS, AND HOW WILL THIS AFFECT MY STARTUP'S VALUATION?

 Yes!
 Angels and VCs tend to respond positively to revenue-based financing.
 It gives your company more leverage without diluting equity, which future investors like for two reasons:

 Having fewer early-stage investors means there’s more pie to go around.

-SO I CAN PAY BACK THE LOAN EARLY?
+CAN I PAY BACK AN RBF LOAN EARLY?

-While you may pay back your loan (plus return cap) at any time, there is generally no incentive for paying back the loan early.
-We may make an exception if you expect a special event (a VC round, for example) within the first year.
+You can pay back your loan (plus return cap) at any time; however, there is generally no incentive for paying back an RBF loan early.

 IS REVENUE-BASED FINANCING JUST A FANCY WAY TO SAY “FACTORING” OR “RECEIVABLES FINANCING”?